liux120/ECE202_WASM/Setup/README.md

-# This directory contains the setup procedures for compilers and runtimes
+# Setup procedure for compilers and runtimes